 Load is laterally centered on the decking unit and distributed over the length of the decking unit as uniformly as possible.
-Load is distributed and aligned identically for each bridge.
+Load is distributed and aligned as identically as possible for each bridge.
+It is highly recommended that angles provided by AISC be used as the load.
+Angles shall be placed perpendicular to the span of the bridge to maintain safety in the event of a failure or a collapse.
 Load shall be placed at a steady pace, without hesitation.
 Crews shall stand outside the bridge while placing load.